pxchen95/artifact_removal/README.md

 ## Brief Description of MATLAB Functions/Scripts
 We group the functions/scripts as follows:
 ### Algorithm 1
-*Estimates the frequency and phase shifts by maximizing the energy using Newton's ascent.*
+*Estimates the frequency and phase shifts by maximizing the energy using Newton's ascent.
+Corresponds to Algorithm 2 (initialization algorithm) in the paper INSERT PAPER NAME.*
 * newton_rand_init.m: Runs Newton's ascent using uniform random initialization
 * newton_ascent.m: Uses Newton's ascent to maximize the energy with respect to frequency and phase shifts
 * remove_artifact.m: Uses simple harmonic regression to reconstruct and remove the artifact (optional)